nypl-spacetime/building-inspector/README.md

 ####About centroids

-There is an included Python script -- `ingestor_config_builder.py` -- to easily calculate centroids for the sheets to be used in the inspector.
+Polygon centroids are used in some tasks to determine where to put markers in case the flag value is none/blank/etc. There is an included Python script -- `ingestor_config_builder.py` -- to easily calculate centroids for the sheets to be used in the inspector.
 It assumes a folder full of GeoTIFF files.

 Usage: